London’s Top 10 Live Music Venues

 The 100 Club is one of London's most iconic spots for a live gig or club night with the space hosting almost every possible style of music over the years.
 Beginning life as the Feldman Jazz Club back in the forties, it's seen everything from the unmistakable blues of BB King to the punk feedback of the Sex Pistols and the Clash.

 The venue has had a rich association with Brit Pop with Suede kicking this off in September 1992.
-Over the next four years, they kicked off the club’s successful period in Indie music.
-Over the next four years Oasis, Kula Shaker, Echobelly, Catatonia, Travis, Embrace, Cornershop, The Aloof, Heavy Stereo and Baby Bird.
+Over the next four years, Oasis, Kula Shaker, Echobelly, Catatonia, Travis, Embrace and more all played.

-Previously, it hosted the first ever punk festival back in 1976 while it was also the best place to witness reggae sets during the seventies.
-Musical megastar Paul McCartney is also a fan of the venue, playing an an intimate gig on its stage to help raise awareness to save it from developers back in 2010.
+Famous Beatle, now acclaimed solo artist and music icon Paul McCartney is also a fan of the venue.
+He performed an an intimate gig on its stage to help save it from developers in 2010.

 Find out more